is an unreleased ultra-violent

 .
 Set in an urban version of Hell, the characters were all damned souls fighting for another chance in the mortal world, watched over by Marukka the Goddess of Secrets, who has organized the infernal tournament and promised the winner reincarnation on Earth.

-It is notable for having a four-way 3D battle system.
 Even though the game was officially unreleased, the developers leaked the game unto the Internet, allowing many people to find and download unfinished versions from the Internet.
-One YouTube user was even able to post a very accurate review.

 - Belladonna: A housewife and librarian from Savannah, Georgia, who, after discovering that her husband was having an affair with her sister, snapped and transformed into a deadly dominatrix, murdering them both.
 She is armed with an electric cattle prod.
 She died after committing suicide by electrocuting herself with her cattle prod while taking a bath, which was reported as being "accidental".